-Last December, eir acquired Setanta Sports in a move which eir’s CEO, Richard Moat, described as a “game changer”.
+When eir acquired Setanta Sports, the company's CEO, Richard Moat, described the move as a “game changer”.

 While the acquisition, which was rumoured to have cost about €20m, was certainly a significant move by eir, it wasn’t exactly clear what the country’s largest telecommunications company planned on doing with its shiny new toy.